Tips for staying safe on Halloween

 If you are choosing to go out trick-or-treating, try to go while it is still light out.
 Bring a flashlight or glow sticks to be seen easier.

 Always look both ways before crossing the street and never cross between parked cars or in the middle of a block.
-Stick to the sidewalks, but if there are no sidewalks, make sure to walk facing traffic.
-Make sure any pets are secured on a leash.
+Stick to the sidewalks, whenever possible.
+If there are no sidewalks, walk facing traffic.
+If you have pets, make sure they are secured on a leash.

 Road safety

-Drivers should be extra cautious while on the roads on Halloween and reduce your speed.
+If you are driving on Halloween, be extra cautious while on the roads and reduce your speed.
 Children will be excited and may dart out into the road.
-Make sure to be aware of your surroundings and avoid distractions that would take your eyes off the road.
+Be aware of your surroundings and avoid distractions that would take your eyes off the road.

 Make sure your headlights and signal lights are all in working order and in use.
 Consider lowering the volume on the radio or music playing to hear your surroundings more clearly.